m-mcardle/CourseScheduler/README.md

 # Repository

 This next section describes the purpose of each subdirectory in this repo.
-For more specific information about a given service, please view each directory's README.
+For more specific information about a given service, please view each directory's `README`.

 ## /api 📊